-Within Operate you can configure your own custom billing frequency schedule, this can be usefull if you need to configure schedules for leases such as English or Scottish quarter days.
+Within Operate you can configure your own custom billing frequency schedule, this can be useful if you need to configure schedules for leases such as English or Scottish quarter days.

 There are two parts to applying a custom billing schedule to a customer